kipcole9/elixir_timezone_rfc/README.md

 No changes are proposed to the `DateTime` or `NaiveDateTime` structs to ensure backward compatibility.

+## Assumptions

+The core assumptions underlying this RFC are:

+1. Time is measured in the same way for all calendars as a continuous 24-hour period starting at 0:0:0.0 representing midnight.
+This is not the canonical representation for calendars such as the [Hebrew calendar](https://en.wikipedia.org/wiki/Zmanim), or for any calendar whose day does not start at midnight.

+2. The current `DateTime.diff/2` and the proposed `DateTime.diff/3` have no leap second awareness and may therefore provide an inaccurate result.

 ## Defining the timezone provider module

 Since there should be no elixir language dependency on a timezone provider module we need a way to inform the system of which module to be used.
 This should be done in such a way that: